 Here are a few ideas to help you organize a lobster-filled birthday feast.

 Send a Fun Invitation or Birthday Card

-First things first, select the invites or a fun lobster-themed birthday card.
+Send out invites.
+Plan an event online and add people to the group invite or send out old-fashioned invites via mail.
+Select the invites or a fun lobster-themed birthday card.
 Joann and Harry of What a Card Cards will help crack a birthday smile with their handcrafted, illustrated cards.
 Be prudent with your guest list.
 We’re talking lobster here—not burgers and dogs!
 Stumped for the perfect birthday gift message?
 Give these birthday wishes a try.